 • Trekking Duration: 6 hours

-This morning we leave camp early with beautiful views of Mawenzi and Kibo Peaks after a full breakfast.
-Above 14,000 feet, it can be challenging to hike, so we will take our time and begin trekking across the high-altitude desert to our basecamp at Kibo Hut (15,425’/4,702m).
-Upon our arrival at basecamp around mid-day, we will eat lunch and then rest in our tents before an early dinner is served around 6pm.
+We leave camp early with beautiful views of Mawenzi and Kibo Peaks after a full breakfast.
+Above 14,000 feet, it can be challenging to hike, so we will take our time and begin trekking across the high-altitude desert to our basecamp at Kibo Hut (15,425 ft./4,702 m.).
+Upon our arrival at basecamp, we will eat lunch and then rest in our tents before an early dinner is served.
 After dinner, your guides will conduct a final briefing and health check.
-Then we turn in to get our final rest and sleep before our summit attempt.
-We will be waking up around 11:30pm to have some hot drinks and snacks before starting our ascent to the Kilimanjaro summit at Uruhu Peak!
+Then, we turn in to get our final rest and sleep before our summit attempt.
+We will be waking up around 11:30 pm to enjoy hot drinks and snacks before starting our ascent to the Kilimanjaro summit at Uruhu Peak!

 Day 8